purduesigbots/pros-docs/v5/api/c/rtos.rst

 task_notify
 -----------

-Sends a simple notification to task and increments the notification counter.
+Sends a simple notification to task and increments the notification value, using it as a notification counter.

 See :doc:`../../tutorials/topical/notifications` for details.